 Before you drop your papers, get out your military retirement calculators, or hang up your uniform, there are some crucial questions you need to ask and answer for yourself and your family.

-You really can’t answer this question, until you answer all the questions to follow.
+You really can’t answer this question until you answer all the questions to follow.
 Give some thought as to what you want daily life to look like, not just for yourself but your spouse and children too.
 You have been living the active duty lifestyle for many years and retirement will offer a huge change in your daily life.
-Unlike the last two decades, going forward, you decide where you will live and how you will live.
+Unlike the last two decades, from now on you decide where you will live and how you will live.

 There is always a bit of sticker shock when it comes to military retirement.
-Many military retirees are a bit disappointed with their first pension check.
-Depending on where you decide to live, it may or may not be enough to live on.
+Benefits like housing and healthcare were always covered in your military paycheck, but now you must pay them out of pocket.
+Yes, you will get a pension based on your rank at retirement.
+And you may also qualify for disability pay, depending on your VA disability rating.
+Nevertheless, many military retirees are a bit disappointed with their first pension check.
+Depending on where you decide to live, it may or may not be enough to cover all expenses.
 Many military retirees HAVE to continue working to pay college tuitions, home purchases, and to cover monthly bills.

 What is the state of your savings?
 Maybe your spouse’s pay will cover your expenses for a few months.
 Figure out the financials to determine what makes you most comfortable.
 Only an honest assessment of your financial status will give you the clarity and peace of mind to make these important decisions that will impact your family for years to come.

-#5 Do you want to go back to school to earn a degree or certification?
-How long will it take?
+5. Do you want to go back to school to earn a degree or certification?

 Some service members have G.I.
 Bill funds available.
 Others will apply for grants through various veterans’ programs.
 If you make the decision to go back to school, you need to answer the following questions: